 For biomedical applications, it is generally recommended to avoid pigmented PLA 3D printer filaments.
 The coloring agent may not be non-toxic like the material itself.

-Black, Blue, Blue 2945, Bold Black, Bronze, Brown, Clear Blue, Dark Gray, Deep Translucent Blue, Glow in the Dark, Gold, Green, Green Lemon-Lime, Hot Pink, Icicle Blue, Leaf Green, Natural, Neon Green, Neon Orange, Neon Pink, Neon Yellow, Orange, Pumkin Orange, Purple, Red, Red 485, Red Coral, Silver, Sparkly Dark Blue, Translucent Black Sparkle, Translucent Black w/Gold Sparkle, Translucent Blue, Translucent Green, Translucent Orange, Translucent Purple, Translucent Red, Translucent Yellow, True Blue, White, Yellow, Yellow 106
+Blueberry Pearl, Raspberry Pearl, Black, Blue, Blue 2945, Bold Black, Bronze, Brown, Dark Gray, Deep Translucent Blue, Glow in the Dark, Gold, Green, Green Lemon-Lime, Natural, Neon Green, Neon Orange, Neon Pink, Neon Yellow, Orange, Purple, Red, Silver, Sparkly Dark Blue, Translucent Black Sparkle, Translucent Blue, Translucent Green, Translucent Orange, Translucent Purple, Translucent Red, Translucent Yellow, True Blue, White, Yellow